sebasvila/fif/content/posts/schaublin13-sight/index.en.md

 date: 2023-04-30T21:36:00
 coverImage: "final.jpg"
 tags:
-- schaublin-13
+  - machine.schaublin-13
-- projects
+  - technology.turning
-- tech.turning
+  - technology.painting
-- tech.painting
+  - work.overhauling
 categories:
-- machine overhauling
-- schaublin 13
+  - machines and metalworking
 keywords:
   - Milling machine
   - Schaublin 13
   - Make oil level sight glass
   - Oil resistant marking
 draft: false
 ---
 The Schaubling 13 oil level sight glass should be replaced because the original one was chipped off after pulling it out.
 Which materials and how to mark it?